stebix/woodnet/readme.md

 #### Device

 The device option lets us choose the device on which we want to perform the training experiment calculation.
 The common options are `cpu` for (often infeasibly slow) central processing unit (CPU) training or `cuda` for accelerated graphic processing unit (GPU) training.
-For systems that sport multiple GPUs, we can use `cuda:$N` with `$N` indicating an appropriate integer that pins the specific GPU in our system on which we desire the traniing experiment to run on.
+For systems that sport multiple GPUs, we can use `cuda:$N` with `$N` indicating an appropriate integer that pins the specific GPU in our system on which we desire the training experiment to run on.

 ### Model Block